 This will cause you to oppose market, and you will end up losing money.
 Earlier when you were trading according to your plan, everything was going right, and you were making money.
 But when the first psychological problem arose, and you were not able to tackle it, it got you into more psychological issues and made you lose money.
 For this very reason, the strategy or course you chose should be in a way that it helps you deal with these emotional problems effectively.

-I believe that the forex trading strategy for a beginner should have a realistic approach and should contain everything mentioned above.
+We believe that the forex trading strategy for a beginner should have a realistic approach and should contain everything mentioned above.
 So before buying a successful forex trading strategy you should keep all these parameters in mind and make sure you ask questions related to this to the person selling the strategy.